• Menu

 About OCES

-OCES is recognized as one of the 2023 and 2024 Best Places to Work by Cape & Plymouth Business Marketing.
+OCES is recognized as one of the 2023, 2024 and 2025 Best Places to Work by Cape & Plymouth Business Marketing.
 OCES has been certified as a woman non-profit organization (W/NPO) by the Supplier Diversity Office (SDO).
-For more than 51 years, OCES has been a private, nonprofit organization with locations in Brockton and Plymouth.
-OCES is designated as one of 23 Aging Services Access Points (ASAPs) in the Commonwealth of Massachusetts and proudly serves Plymouth County and surrounding communities.
+For more than 50 years, OCES has been a private, nonprofit organization with locations in Brockton and Plymouth.
+OCES is designated as one of 27 Aging Services Access Points (ASAPs) and Area Agencies on Aging (AAAs) in the Commonwealth of Massachusetts and proudly serves Plymouth County and surrounding communities.

 Through the talent of an experienced and diverse workforce, OCES supports the independence and dignity of older adults and individuals with disabilities by providing essential information and services that promote healthy, safe living which positively impacts our community.
 The agency offers several programs to serve older adults, individuals with disabilities, their families, and caregivers.
 For more information call 508-584-1561 or visit ocesma.org